luyou-2023/DMT-Control-System/tests/pcb_test/readme.md

 `--TARGET` and `--SPEED` are optional arguments where you can include the target circuit and the speed in the instruction.

-Note: All target names must be given in uppercase.
+Note: All target names must be given in __uppercase__.
 You can select:

 - `THERMISTOR` to get the value of temperature reading of the internal thermistor.
 - `CRANKSHAFT` to get the pin state of the Ignition Pulse Generator (IPG).